-Through the purchase of troubled assets, the OFS entered into several different types of direct loan, equity investment, and other credit programs (consisting of the Federal Housing Administration (FHA) Refinance Program) (collectively, the OFS programs) with private entities.
-The OFS programs were entered into with the intent of helping to stabilize the financial markets and mitigating, as best as possible, any adverse impact on the economy; they were not entered into to engage in the business activities of the respective private entities nor to be permanent in nature.
+During fiscal years 2019 and 2018, OFS administered the Capital Purchase Program (CPP); the Community Development Capital Initiative (CDCI); and the Treasury Housing Programs under TARP.
+See Notes 5 and 6 for details regarding these programs.
+Through the purchase of troubled assets, OFS entered into several different types of direct loan, equity investment, and other credit programs (consisting of the Federal Housing Administration (FHA) Refinance Program) (collectively, OFS programs) with private entities.
+OFS programs were entered into with the intent of helping to stabilize the financial markets and mitigating, as best as possible, any adverse impact on the economy; they were not entered into to engage in the business activities of the respective private entities nor to be permanent in nature.

-These private entities are not included in the federal budget, and the OFS does not hold a majority ownership interest in them (except for two investments) nor controls them with risk of loss or expectation of benefit.
+These private entities are not included in the federal budget, and OFS does not hold a majority ownership interest in them (except for two investments) nor controls them with risk of loss or expectation of benefit.
 OFS's intent is to liquidate its ownership in these entities as soon as practicable.
-For fiscal year 2018, following the criteria in SFFAS 47, the OFS has not consolidated into its financial statements the assets, liabilities, or results of operations of these entities in which the OFS has a significant equity interest.
-Instead, these financial statements reflect the activities of the OFS in executing its programs, including providing resources to various entities to help stabilize the financial markets.
-The value of such investments was recorded in the OFS financial statements.
+Following the criteria in Statement of Federal Financial Accounting Standards (SFFAS) 47, OFS has not consolidated into its financial statements the assets, liabilities, or results of operations of these entities in which OFS has a significant equity interest.
+Instead, these financial statements reflect the activities of OFS in executing its programs, including providing resources to various entities to help stabilize the financial markets.
+The value of such investments was recorded in OFS financial statements.

-Using SFFAS 47 criteria, the two investments in which OFS holds a majority ownership interest, are considered to be disclosure entities for fiscal year 2018, and are further discussed in Note 6.
+Using SFFAS 47 criteria, the two investments in which OFS holds a majority ownership interest, are considered to be disclosure entities for fiscal year 2019, and are further discussed in Note 6.